top of page

 What to Expect at Your Appointment

-Your first appointment includes a full assessment and shockwave treatment.
-Follow-up sessions are scheduled as part of the treatment package.
-Valerie will assess the affected area, review your symptoms, and confirm whether shockwave therapy is appropriate.
+Your first appointment will take up to an hour.
+This includes a full assessment and, if appropriate, shockwave treatment.
+Weekly follow-up sessions are scheduled as part of the treatment package.

 Shockwave Therapy FAQ